PedroRajao/auto-like-tinder/README.md

 - Run project with  "./run.sh" at the project's root directory

 #### EXTRA OPTIONS
-How to change how many times the script run? https://github.com/PedroRajao/auto-like-pub/blob/master/run.sh#L8
+How to change how many times the script run?<br>
+https://github.com/PedroRajao/auto-like-pub/blob/master/run.sh#L8

 Is "Not interested" option not appearing for you?